-However, If you want fastest USB-C charging option in addition to QuickCharge 3.0 for your USB-C phone or Nintendo Switch, then RAVPower 20100 Power Bank is a better choice as its USB-C output is 15 watts (3 amps) compared to 10 watt (2 amps) of PowerCore Speed 20000.
+However, If you want a fast USB-C charging option in addition to QuickCharge 3.0 for your USB-C phones or Nintendo Switch, then RAVPower 20100 Power Bank is a better choice as its USB-C output is 15 watts (3 amps) compared to 10 watt (2 amps) of PowerCore Speed 20000.

-For Samsung Galaxy S8, S8+, S7, S7 Edge , we recommend Anker PowerCore Speed 20000 as all these phones support only up to QuickCharge 2.0 and Anker PowerCore II 20000 will charge all the Samsung phones including the latest S9 and S9+ at fastest supported speed (50% in 30 mins @ 18 watt).
+For Samsung Galaxy S9, S9+, S8, S8+, S7, S7 Edge , we recommend Anker PowerCore II 20000, as all these phones support only up to QuickCharge 2.0 and Anker PowerCore II 20000 will charge all the Samsung phones including the latest S9 and S9+ at fastest supported speed (50% in 30 mins @ 18 watt).
 The powerbank itself can be charged in 5 hours.

 |Anker PowerCore II 20000||Anker PowerCore Speed 20000 QC 3.0||RAVPower 20100 USB-C QC 3.0||Which is Better?|